microsoft/RTVS-docs/index.md

 **Q. Will RTVS work with 32-bit editions of R?**

-A. No. RTVS only supports 64-bit editions of R.
+A. No. RTVS only supports 64-bit editions of R running on 64-bit editions of Windows.

 **Q. I really like my current Visual Studio settings, but I want to try out the new Data Science settings.
 What should I do?**